nuxt-community/firebase-module/docs/tutorials/ssr/README.md

 # Firebase Auth in SSR/Universal Mode

 <Badge text="EXPERIMENTAL" type="warn"/>
-The nuxt-fire plugin provides an option for the easy setup of **server-side authentication** as described in [this article](https://firebase.google.com/docs/auth/web/service-worker-sessions) of the official Documentation.
+This module provides an option for the easy setup of **server-side authentication** as described in [this article](https://firebase.google.com/docs/auth/web/service-worker-sessions) of the official Documentation.

 ### Step 0 - Install Dependencies

-In addition to nuxt-fire, install these two dependencies:
+In addition to @nuxtjs/firebase, install these two dependencies:

 ```bash
 yarn add firebase-admin # OR npm i firebase-admin